 With financial sustainability laying the groundwork for organizational success, human services leaders open up the opportunity once again to focus more on those ever-so-important people goals – including establishing and cultivating a collaborative and inclusive workplace culture that will engage employees, attract top talent, and help retain your workforce.

 The workforce management priorities discussed here came from the most recent workforce management survey from DATIS.
-The full results will be available soon in our upcoming 2021 State of Workforce Management Report.
-Stay tuned for more details, or contact us to sign up to receive a copy of the report when it’s published.
+You can now check out the full results in the 2021 State of Workforce Management Report.